 How Do I Recover A Lost COVID Vaccine Card?

 Your first stop after accidentally putting your vaccine card in with the laundry should be your vaccine provider.
 According to the CDC, the location where you got vaccinated should be able to help you replace your card.

 If you can’t get in touch with your vaccination provider, the CDC recommends reaching out to your state health department’s immunization information system (IIS).
-Although the CDC itself isn’t collecting information on who’s getting vaccinated, vaccination providers are required to share that info with their state’s IIS — so they’re a good backup to call when you spill coffee all over your card.
+Although the CDC itself isn’t collecting information on who’s getting vaccinated, vaccine providers are required to share that info with their state’s IIS — so they’re a good backup to call when you spill coffee all over your card.
 Your local pharmacy might be able to give you a new card on the spot if you show ID, but other agencies might send them through the mail — give it a week or so to get to you before planning your next big outing.